Preserving Relationships in the Midst of Political Turmoil

 We desperately need such leadership today, so let us pray earnestly for God’s continued patience, mercy and grace as we seek to repent from our sins, learn from our mistakes and turn these distressing political events into an opportunity for mutual, God-honoring ministry.

-If you think these principles would be of value to your family, friends, coworkers and church, please feel free to share this post as widely as possible over the next few days!
+If you think the principles and training listed would be of value to your family, friends, coworkers and church, please feel free to share this post as widely as possible over the next few days!

 – Ken Sande